The Haringey Support Fund

 Previous HSF payments

-You cannot apply if you received an HSF payment in the last:
+You cannot apply if you received a HSF payment in the last 12 months.

 Immigration control and no recourse to public funds